benchristel/sindarin/intro.md

 exercises at the end of each lesson so you can test yourself and practice using the language.

-The book is divided into an introduction and two groups of
+The book is divided into four parts: an introduction, two groups of lessons, and a reference section.
-lessons:

-- The **Introduction** covers the basics of Sindarin pronunciation and introduces some useful phrases and vocabulary.
-Read this part first before moving on to the other two sections.
+- The **Introduction** orients Sindarin within Tolkien's life and legendarium, covers the basics of Sindarin pronunciation, and introduces some useful phrases and vocabulary.
+Please read this part first before moving on to the other two sections.
-- **Writing Systems** describes the _tengwar_
-   alphabet.
-If you read this section, you'll be able to write secret notes in the Elvish alphabet, and pronounce the names and phrases in _The Lord of the Rings_.
-You won't need the information in this section for the Grammar lessons, so you can skip it if you wish.
+- **Writing Systems** teaches the basics of the Elvish alphabet _tengwar_.
+You won't need this information for the Grammar lessons in the next section, so you can skip it if you wish.
 - **Sindarin Grammar** describes the rules for putting words together into sentences.
 In this section, you'll learn to read, write, and speak the language.
+- The **Reference** section compiles all the grammar rules introduced in the lessons, for when you've mastered the basics of the language but still need to look things up occasionally.

 ## One big asterisk